-Suggested Duration Activity and Description

-10 minutes The beat or meter of the poem depends on the number of syllables in the words in the poem and how we emphasize on those syllables.
+Suggested Duration Activity and Description 10 minutes The beat or meter of the poem depends on the number of syllables in the words in the poem and how we emphasize on those syllables.
 A syllable is a chunk or group of letters that comes out with a single effort.
 For example: i) 'Reading' - would be 2 syllables read ing, ii) 'Blue' would be 1 syllable iii) 'Pumpkin' would be 2 syllables pump kin iv) 'Banana' would be 3 syllables banana An easy way to identify these in a word would be to clap at each syllable.
 Write down the words you know that have 1, 2, 3 and 4 syllables (5 words each).

-15 minutes Writing a Haiku

-To practice your understanding of syllables, write your own haiku on any topic of your choice.
+15 minutes Writing a Haiku To practice your understanding of syllables, write your own haiku on any topic of your choice.

-Remember that a haiku does not need to rhyme and consists of 17 syllables in the following format:

-- First Line 5 syllables

-- Second Line 7 syllables

-- Third Line 5 syllables

-We will now try to learn about what parts of a poem or song we can create a beat for.
+Remember that a haiku does not need to rhyme and consists of 17 syllables in the following format: - First Line - 5 syllables - Second Line - 7 syllables - Third Line - 5 syllables 15 minutes We will now try to learn about what parts of a poem or song we can create a beat for.
 Close your eyes and listen to your favourite song or poem and clap to the beat that comes naturally to them.
 Tip: This beat that comes instinctively to us all is the rhythm that many poems follow.

-Practice how we say words out loud and stress on some sounds and not others in this poem by Robert Stevenson:

-In winter I get up at night

-And dress by yellow candle-light.

-In summer, quite the other way,

-I have to go to bed by day.

-I have to go to bed and see

-The birds still hopping on the tree,

-Or hear the grown-up people's feet

-Still going past me in the street.

-Stress on the places where the letters are capitalized:

-- in WINter I get UP at NIGHT Say the sentence out loud to hear the rhythm.
+Practice how we say words out loud and stress on some sounds and not others in this poem by Robert Stevenson: In winter I get up at night And dress by yellow candle-light.
+In summer, quite the other way, I have to go to bed by day.
+I have to go to bed and see The birds still hopping on the tree, Or hear the grown-up people's feet Still going past me in the street.
+Stress on the places where the letters are capitalized: in WINter I get UP at NIGHT Say the sentence out loud to hear the rhythm.
 Now, try saying in the opposite way, putting the stress on the wrong sounds - IN winTER i GET up AT night.
 How does the line sound?
 The rhythm is wrong, and the words sound silly!
 Here is the second line of the poem with the stressed sounds: and DRESS by YELLow CANdle LIGHT.
 Identify the sounds that should be stressed or unstressed in the following lines of the poem.
 The stressed letters can be written as capital and the unstressed sounds as small letters.

-10 minutes Rhyme Scheme Using rhyming words in a poem gives it a must In some poems, each line rhymes with the pre In some poems, every alternate line rhymes.
-Some poems do not rhyme at all - what are the The rhyme scheme is the pattern of rhyming wooem.
-Identify the rhyme scheme of the poem. vious one. ney called? words at the end of each line of a When the sun opens his eyes, the birds wake up along with him to chirp in the blue skies.
+10 minutes Rhyme Scheme Using rhyming words in a poem gives it a musical quality.
+In some poems, each line rhymes with the previous one.

+In some poems, every alternate line rhymes.
+Some poems do not rhyme at all - what are the scheme is the pattern of rhyming we poem.
+Identify the rhyme scheme of the poem. vords at the end of each line of a When the sun opens his eyes, the birds wake up along 1.
+Underline the ending words in each line. with him to chirp in the blue skies.
 It is the time when we feel like singing a song.
-When the sun opens his eyes, the animals wake up along with him to stretch to their full size, with drowsy eyes and legs, long.
-Underline the ending words in each line.
-Assign the same letter to rhyming words.
-(Example, 'A' for eyes-skies-size) Identify the pattern.
+2. Assign the same letter to rhyming words.
+When the sun opens his eyes, the animals wake up along with him to stretch to their full size, (Example, 'A' for eyes-skies-size) with drowsy eyes and legs, long.
+3. Identify the pattern.
 Ex: AABB, ABBCA, etc. Use these steps to identify the rhyme scheme of any other poem.
 10 minutes Writing a Limerick Use your learning to write a limerick.
-Rememble funny, five lines long, and has a rhyming patte ·
+Rememb funny, five lines long, and has a rhyming patter